 - 1 teaspoon dried thyme

-- 1 1/2 quarts trout broth or fish stock
+- 1 1/2 quarts fish or vegetable stock

-- 3 tablespoons trout caviar or salmon eggs
+- 3 tablespoons trout or salmon caviar (optional)

 PINE NUT ENCRUSTED TROUT